deploy2zenodo/deploy2zenodo/README.md

 Only the record is prepared -- metadata and data is uploaded -- but not published.
-You can see what will be published in the web interface of zenodo and initiate the publishing by pressing the button in the web interface.
+You can see what will be published as a preview in the web interface of zenodo and initiate the publishing by pressing the button in the web interface.

 This helps to integrate `deploy2zenodo` in your project.